REGnosys/rosetta-code-generators/python/README.md

 ## Repository Organization

-Root (this README, project configuration files)
+- `README.md` - this file, for documentation purposes
-  - dist (Python code to read and write CDM, Unit and Functional tests)
+- `dist` - Python code to read and write CDM, Unit and Functional tests
-  - docker
-  - documentation
-  - src  (Java code to generate Python from the Rosetta CDM definitions)
+- `src`  - Java code to generate Python from the Rosetta CDM definitions
+- `build/Dockerfile-Python-Rosetta-Build` - Defines the runnable Docker image

 # Python Package

-The dist directory contains the generated Python code in the src subdirectory, a script to build the Python package (build.sh), unit tests in the test directory and a script to execute these tests.
+The `dist` directory contains the generated Python code in the src subdirectory, a script to build the Python package (`build.sh`), unit tests in the test directory and a script to execute these tests.

-The unit tests in the pytests directory leverage the pytest package to confirm that the implementation successfully supports Rosetta semantics.
+The unit tests in the pytests directory leverage the pytest package to confirm that the implementation successfully supports Rune semantics.
 Additionally, the pytests directory contain tests that confirm that certain CDM functionality works as expected.

 ## Installation, Unit and Functional Tests

+> [!NOTE]
+> Scripts assume access to Python (version `3.9` or above).

-Executing build.sh will create a python package (i.e., python_cdm-2.182.3-py3-none-any.whl) which can then be instaalled using pip.
+Executing `build/build_python_rosetta.sh` will create a python package (i.e., `python_cdm-2.182.3-py3-none-any.whl`) which can then be instaalled using `pip`.
-Executing pytests.sh will run the above unit tests.
+Executing `test/run_tests.sh` will run the above unit tests.

-The scripts assume access to Python (ver 3.9+).

 ## Containerized build and tests of the Python package

-The Root directory contains Dockerfile definition to containerize the build, intallation and testing processes of the generated Python code.
+The `build/Dockerfile-Python-Rosetta-Build` file contains the definition to containerize the build, intallation and testing processes of the generated Python code.

-Requires generated python code under dist/src
-From Root directory:
-- Run 'docker build -t image:tag .'
-- Run 'docker run -it image:tag sh' to enter the container in interactive mode
-- Run 'docker run image:tag

-For example:
+In order to build the Docker image, you need to run the build steps documented above, then run:
 ```
 docker build -t rosetta-codegen:0.0.1 .
 docker run rosetta-codegen:0.0.1
 ```
 This should result in the unit tests having been sucessfully run.

+If you want to interact with a running container, you can login using `docker run -it rosetta-codegen:0.0.1 sh`.

 ## Example